mommy003/PRSice_use/README.md

 ## Step1: Prepare base (reference)
 GWAS summary statistics using suitable software (e.g. –linear function in PLINK).
 Please note that, PRSice needs a clean GWAS summary file with consistent SNP IDs and effect alleles.
 Typical columns names required as SNP, A1, A2, BETA/OR, P, N. Compress and index GWAS file if large (e.g., bgzip, tabix) for convenience.
-One of the easiest way to run GWAS using PLINK and PLINK output could easily be used for culping and theasholding.
+PLINK output could easily be used for culmping and theasholding.
 Please see the following output as an example

 ```
 CHR     SNP     BP      A1      TEST    NMISS   BETA    STAT    P